AdrienChampion/induction_for_dummies/monads_in_lean_4/book/src/part1/readme.md

 Let's have fun with a structure representing measurements for some real estate.
 In the real world everyone uses the metric system (don't **@me**), but let's pretend some still use some archaic, medieval system measuring areas in square "feet".
-Then we would need our `Measurements` structure to handle different units, making the unit used a type parameter.
+Then we would need our `Measurements` structure to handle different units, turning the unit itself into a type parameter.

 ```lean
 {{ #include ../../../HaskellMonads/Part1.lean:measurements_def }}